celery/celery/docs/userguide/routing.rst

 Hands-on with the API
 ---------------------

-Celery comes with a tool called ``camqadm`` (short for celery AMQP admin).
+Celery comes with a tool called :program:`camqadm` (short for Celery AMQ Admin).
-It's used for simple admnistration tasks like creating/deleting queues and exchanges, purging queues and sending messages.
-In short it's for simple command-line access to the AMQP API.
+It's used for command-line access to the AMQP API, enabling access to administration tasks like creating/deleting queues and exchanges, purging queues or sending messages.

 You can write commands directly in the arguments to ``camqadm``, or just start with no arguments to start it in shell-mode::